Spiral Model in Software Engineering: What is it?

 • Building and testing a second prototype.

-• The entire project may even be abandoned if the risk is determined to be of severe rating.
+• The entire project may even be abandoned if the risk is determined to be of a severe rating.

 • Risk factors might include underestimating operating costs, overspending on development, and other issues that could result in a poor final product.